WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/Get-AzDoRepo.md

 # Get-AzDoRepo

 ## SYNOPSIS
-Get information about a repo in Azure DevOps.
+Gets information about a repo in Azure DevOps.

 ## SYNTAX